codalab/worksheets-examples/01-basics/README.md

   This means that you can just share the URL of your worksheet, and the public will be able to see it.
   It's that simple!

-**Congratulations**, you're done with the "Codalab Basics" tutorial!
+**Congratulations**, you're done with the "Workflow Basics" tutorial!